martinmicunda/tweet-map/README.md

 TweetMap
 =========

-A Node.js webapp which generates a real-time heatmap of the most recent 1000 Irish tweets on a google map.
+A Node.js webapp which generates a real-time heatmap of the most recent 1000 Irish tweets on a google map in real time.
+This is a node.js application that uses twitter public stream api with a filter criteria.

 [Click here to see it in action!](http://tweet-map.herokuapp.com/)